LiuYinCarl/mssws/lib/marked/docs/USING_PRO.md

 <h2 id="extend">Access to Lexer and Parser</h2>

 You also have direct access to the lexer and parser if you so desire.
+The lexer and parser options are the same as passed to `marked.setOptions()` except they have to be full options objects, they don't get merged with the current or default options.

 ``` js
 const tokens = marked.lexer(markdown, options);